zhopto3/msap-docs/docs.md

 marker, be it a morpheme or a word.
 So the content node _go_ in _will go_ should bear the feature `Tense=Fut`.
-  * All applicable features should be marked on the respective content nodes, even if expressed by non-concatenative means.
-E.g., the node _go_ in _did you go?_ should be marked with `Mood=Int` even though it is expressed mostly by word order.
+  * All applicable features should be marked on the respective content nodes, even if expressed by non-concatenative means (as long as they are grammatical).
+E.g., the node _go_ in _did you go?_ should be marked with `Mood=Int,Ind` even though the interrogative mood is expressed mostly by word order.
 * Features should be applied only to their relevant node.
 In other words, no agreement features are needed, and in a phrase like _he goes_ only _he_ should bear `Person=3|Number=Sing`, and _goes_ should have only `Tense=Pres` (and other features if